d-ashu/postgress-sql-api/README.md

 ## **Conclusion**
 This project provides a flexible and automated way to set up a PostgreSQL primary-read-replica architecture using Terraform and Ansible.
 With configurable parameters and modular code, it is easy to extend and maintain for future use cases.

----

-Let me know if you need further customization or clarification!